 Make It a Point to Help Your Mind

-• Affirming yourself with positive self-talk: An effective way to counteract the negative thoughts that manifest when you’re anxious would be through positive statements that may be able to help you cope with these feelings.
+• Affirming yourself with positive self-talk: An effective way to counteract the negative thoughts that manifest when you’re anxious would be through reciting positive statements, such as:

 ◦ “I’m OK.
 This is just anxiety and I will get over it.”

 ◦ “I have a great life and I’m looking forward to tomorrow.”

 ◦ “My anxiety won’t control me.”

 • Talking to a close friend or a person whom you trust about your situation: If you have been diagnosed with an anxiety disorder, do not hesitate to communicate your feelings to another person.
 Talking or confiding in someone you know takes your mind off the symptoms you’re experiencing and allows you to focus more on the person you’re talking to.

 • Focusing on the “Now”: According to Tom Corboy, a therapist and founder and executive director of the OCD Center of Los Angeles, “When people are anxious, they are usually obsessing about something that might occur in the future.”

 This may sound cliché, but pausing, breathing and paying attention to what is happening at the moment is key in alleviating anxiety.
 People with anxiety disorders should focus on trying to live a fruitful life on a daily basis, as opposed to having a train of thought that stresses on the elimination of anxious feelings as a whole.
 The more effort you exert in completely eliminating the negative feelings, the less relaxed you may be.